qtiuto/lua-for-android/README.md

      For nil,treated as (Type)null;

-     For java object,evaluating in terms of class hierarchy.
+     For java object,evaluating in terms of class hierarchy.Specically, if no object type found for a boxed type, primitive type will be in consideration.

      For function,any functional interface is considered ok